lrfinotti/cybr201_book/14-Quad_Sieve_Index_Calc.md

 [F(x) for x in range(a, b + 1)]
 ```

-In the tables below, the first row will always be the elements in the original list (the $a_i$'s), and below are the corresponding squares module $N$.
+In the tables below, the first row will always be the elements in the original list (the $a_i$'s), and below are the corresponding squares modulo $N$.

 +++